-[0052] The matrix itself must be of relatively small dimension.
+[0049] The matrix itself must be of relatively small dimension.
 Specifically, the interstices is preferably of a dimension where capillary forces cause the fluid to be drawn into the capillary matrix.
 Thus, the capillary matrix is also selected to have an average pore size small enough to provide rapid uptake of the oral fluid with which it is contacted (e.g., via capillary action).
 The small pore size also functions to exclude particulate material present in the fluid sample.
 The pore size, however, is also selected to be large enough that the viscous oral fluid does not clog the capillary matrix and instead rapidly transports through the matrix to the lateral flow chromatography pad.
-Preferred materials have an average pore size that ranges from about 40 $\mu$ m to about 250 $\mu$ m, more preferably from about 60 $\mu$ m to about 200 $\mu$ m, and most preferably from about 80 $\mu$ m to about 120 $\mu$ m.
+Preferred materials have an average pore size that ranges from about 40 μ m to about 250 μ m, more preferably from about 60 :m to about 200 :m, and most preferably from about 80 :m to about 120 :m.

-[0053] In addition to having a pore size (channel size) that results in rapid uptake of the oral fluid, the surfaces of the capillary matrix should be chemically compatible with rapid uptake of the oral fluid.
-Thus, preferred capillary matrix materials are themselves hydrophilic or treated to be hydrophilic (e.g., by addition of a surfactant also referred to as a detergent or wetting agent).
+[0050] In addition to having a pore size (channel size) that results in rapid uptake of the oral fluid, the surfaces of the capillary matrix should be chemically compatible with rapid uptake of the oral fluid.
+Thus, preferred capillary matrix materials are themselves hydrophilic or treated to be hydrophilic (eg. by addition of a surfactant also referred to as a detergent or wetting agent).
 That is to say, water must flow on and be attracted to the surfaces of these materials.

-[0054] While a number of suitable materials are naturally hydrophilic (e.g., clean sintered glass or fused glass beads), other suitable materials (e.g., plastics) are typically hydrophobic (e.g., do not easily wet).
+[0051] While a number of suitable materials are naturally hydrophillic (e.g. clean scintered glass or fused glass beads), other suiutable materials (e.g., plastics) are typically hydrophobic (e.g., do not easily wet).
 However, such hydrophobic materials can be routinely treated with a wetting agent (i.e., surfactant/detergent) and thereby rendered hydrophilic (wettable).
 However, since the capillary matrix is used in the oral cavity, it is required that the treating detergent be known not to be harmful to the subject mammal (e.g., human body) and preferably be approved for such use by the relevant regulatory authority (e.g., Food and Drug Administration).
-In one preferred embodiment, a porous plastic material (e.g., polyethylene or polypropylene foam) can be rendered hydrophilic by taking the untreated matrix material and placing it in a dilute aqueous solution under vacuum, or a dilute alcoholic solution under ambient pressure, of an approved detergent such as sodium N-methyl cocoyl taurate.
+In one preferred embodiment, a porous plastic material (e.g., polyethylene or polypropylene foam) can be rendered hydrophilic by taking the untreated matrix material and placing it in a dilute aqueous solution of an approved detergent such as sodium N-methyl cocoyl taurate.
 Thereafter, the treated material is dried, leaving the surfaces of the matrix apparently thinly coated with the detergent.

-[0055] While N-methyl cocoyl taurate is preferred, it will be appreciated that other detergents can as well be used (e.g., N-methyl oleoyl taurate, sodium lauryl sulfate, Triton X 100).
-It is only required that the detergent be safe for mammalian oral exposure, not interfere with the test on the lateral chromatographic strip, and produce the required hydrophilic properties on the exterior surfaces of the matrix.
+[0052] While N-methyl cocoyl taurate is preferred, it will be appreciated that other detergents can as well be used.
+It is only required that the detergent by safe for mammalian oral exposure, not interfere with the test on lateral chromatographic strip C, and produce the required hydrophilic properties on the exterior surfaces of the matrix.

-[0056] In addition to rapidly taking up and transporting the oral fluid to the lateral flow chromatography strip, the capillary matrix material is selected that preferably readily releases the fluid to the chromatography strip.
+[0053] In addition to rapidly taking up and transporting the oral fluid to the lateral flow chromatography strip, the capillary matrix material is selected that preferably readily releases the fluid to the chromatography strip.
 This should be accomplished rapidly without compression of the matrix material itself.
-Thus, in a preferred embodiment, the capillary matrix delivers and releases oral fluid to the lateral flow chromatography strip with no manipulation (e.g., no squeezing or compression of the capillary matrix).
+Thus, in a preferred embodiment, the capillary matrix delivers and releases oral fluid to the lateral flow chromatography strip with no manipulation (e.g. no squeezing or compression of the capillary matrix).